‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 In HelpCrunch, you can monitor all the important customer service metrics and analyze how efficient your customer service is.

-The future of multilingual customer support
+The future of multilingual customer support in business

-Multilingual support is a developing field, largely because of technological advancements allowing for accurate real-time translation and communication with customers in different languages (for example, auto-translated self-help material or chatbots).
+Multilingual support is a developing field, largely because of technological advancements allowing for accurate real-time translation and communication with customers in different languages (for example, auto-translated self-help material or AI chatbots).

 AI will definitely play a bigger role.
 For example, instant voice translation during calls or chatbots that switch languages based on who they’re talking to.